lucky3101/Spark_Mini_Project/README.md

 Task 1:
 For every individual in DS1 find the avarage salary.
 When their degree is ‘bachelor’

-1. read DS1 and DS2 in Rdd.
+1. Read DS1 and DS2 in Rdd.
-2.Join them on alteast first name.
+2. Join them on alteast first name.
-3.Then filter the data which contain ‘bachelor’.NOTE ‘bachelor’ is in small caps.
+3. Then filter the data which contain ‘bachelor’.NOTE ‘bachelor’ is in small caps.
-4.Convert the dataset into DF and find the avarge salary.
+4. Convert the dataset into DF and find the avarge salary.
 5. Save the file in csv format.

 Task 2: